psychemedia/sin-eater-resources/resources/SCTMN_the-scotsman.md

 ...

 N.B.
-Persons wishing for Odd Numbers to complete the YEAR BOOK will make immediate applicationto R. GRIFFIN & CO., as some of the numbers are getting scarece.
+Persons wishing for Odd Numbers to complete the YEAR BOOK will make immediate application to R. GRIFFIN & CO., as some of the numbers are getting scarce.

 64, Hutcheson Street, Feb.
 11, 1832